aohorodnyk/aohorodnyk.com/content/post/2022-05-06-parse-time-strings.md

 In the code with the example we iterated over two formats: `RFC3339` and `RFC1123`.
 We wrote the test where we tried to parse three different formats with the same date time string.
 As we can see both supported formats are parsed correctly.

-There is the limitation that we can recognize based on the above example: we can't parse sequantly formats that are subormats of the next format.
+There is the limitation that we can recognize based on the above example: we can't parse sequantly formats that are sub-formats of the next format.
-So, we need to make sure that we provide in the list formats from the most specific to the most general.
+So, we need to be sure that we provide time layouts in the list formats from the most specific to the most general.

-Let's try to write the function that will cover all requirements we already specified:
+Implementing the function that will cover all requirements we already specified:

 ```go
 package main